luhaitao0626/create-crud-template/README.md

 ```cmd
 webcrud-cli create
 ```
-If there is only one entity.config.cjs file in current working directory, the cli will create crud template according to this file.
-However, if there are multiple config.cjs files, there will appear an interfact asking user to select one from the list.
+If there is only one entity.config.cjs file in current working directory, the cli will immediately create crud template according to this file.
+However, if there are multiple config.cjs files, the command line will show an interface for user to select the list.

-The cli will create a folder named 'entity' then emit template files into it.
+After user select one item, the cli will create a folder named 'entity' then emit template files into it.

-## config.cjs description
+# config.cjs
 \<entity\>.config.cjs structure is as following:
 ```js
 const path = require('path');